- Almost a quarter (24%) of respondents have taken time off work due to stress in the last five years.

 Another irony of the Friday Fruit Fest shenanigans is that the caring employer does this on a voluntary basis – after all, eating is not a part of working life.
 However, stress risk assessments are part of the Management Regulations requirements, and once you’ve done the risk assessment, you have to put control measures in place to minimise the possibility of stress.
 It’s part of health and safety law.

 Hardly anyone even knows what a stress risk assessment is, and won’t want to open this can of worms.
-But most large organisations will proudly talk about their workplace wellbeing programmes, with some even having signed up for the Responsibility Deal, a government promoted health initiative.
+But most large organisations will proudly talk about their workplace wellbeing programmes, with some even having signed up for the long haul.

 Statistics About Workplace Wellbeing and Health